mgymrek/django-personal-website/README.md

 Template for making a personal website using django.
 Instructions given on how to create additional pages and how to serve it from Amazon.

 Special feature is an automatically updating publications page that pulls publications from pubmed using the Biopython library.
+For an example of this page, see: http://www.melissagymrek.com/publications/

 Set up instructions
 =======================